-7.1 3 Representation
+7.1.
+Representation.
 Upon request, an employee will have the right to representation at an investigatory meeting, requested by management in which the employee reasonably believes could lead to corrective action.
 Upon request, an employee will have the right to an interpreter at an investigatory meeting.
-The employer will provide reasonable at least three (3) business daystime to allow an employee to secure a representative.
+The employer will provide reasonable time to allow an employee to secure a representative.
 The exercise of this right will not unreasonably delay or postpone a meeting.
 Except as otherwise specified in this Agreement, representation will not apply to discussions with an employee in the normal course of duty, such as giving instructions, assigning work, informal discussions, delivery of paperwork, staff or work unit meetings or other routine communications with an employee.

-7.2 Paid Release Time 15

-16 Employees will be provided a reasonable amount of time during their normal working hours to meet with the union steward and/or staff representative to 17 process a grievance.
-In addition, employees will be released during their normal 18 working hours to attend meetings or hearings scheduled by management for the 19 following: 20
+7.2.
+Paid Release Time.
+Employees will be provided a reasonable amount of time during their normal working hours to meet with the union steward and/or staff representative to process a grievance.
+In addition, employees will be released during their normal working hours to attend meetings or hearings scheduled by management for the following:

 - a.
-Informal grievance resolution meetings, grievance meetings, alternative dispute resolution meetings, mediation sessions and arbitration hearings, in 22 23 accordance with Article 6, Grievance Procedure, and held during the employee's work time; - b.
-Management scheduled investigatory interviews and/or pre-disciplinary meetings, in accordance with Article 36, Corrective Action, and; - c.
+Informal grievance resolution meetings, grievance meetings, alternative dispute resolution meetings, mediation sessions and arbitration hearings, in accordance with Article 6, Grievance Procedure, and held during the employee's work time; - b.
+Management scheduled investigatory interviews and/or pre-disciplinary meetings, in accordance with Article 6, Corrective Action, and; - c.
 Negotiations in accordance with Article 40, Mandatory Subjects. - d.
-Joint Labor Management meetings in accordance with Article 43. - 7.3 When an employee is subpoenaed as a witness on behalf of the Union in an 33 arbitration case, with the employer, the employee may appear without loss of pay 34 if the employee appears during scheduled work time, providing the testimony given 35 is related to their job function or involves matters they have witnessed, and is 36 relevant to the arbitration case.
-Every effort will be made to avoid the presentation 37 of repetitive witnesses.
-38 - 7.4 Notification 40
+Joint Labor Management meetings in accordance with Article 43.

+7.3.
+When an employee is subpoenaed as a witness on behalf of the Union in an arbitration case, with the employer, the employee may appear without loss of pay if the employee appears during scheduled work time, providing the testimony given is related to their job function or involves matters they have witnessed, and is relevant to the arbitration case.
+Every effort will be made to avoid the presentation of repetitive witnesses.

-An employee will obtain prior approval from their supervisor before attending any 41 meeting or hearing.
-All requests must include the approximate amount of time the 42 employee expects the activity to take.
-Employees will suffer no loss in pay for 43 attending management scheduled meetings and hearings that are scheduled 44 during the employee's work time.
-Attendance at meetings or hearings during the 45
+7.4.
+Notification.
+An employee will obtain prior approval from their supervisor before attending any meeting or hearing.
+All requests must include the approximate amount of time the employee expects the activity to take.
+Employees will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the employee's work time.
+Attendance at meetings or hearings during the employee's non-work hours will not be considered as time worked.
+An employee cannot use a state vehicle to travel to and from a worksite in order to attend a meeting or hearing unless authorized by the Employer.

-- employee's non-work hours will not be considered as time worked.
-An employee cannot use a state vehicle to travel to and from a worksite in order to attend a meeting or hearing unless authorized by the Employer. - 5 7.5 Indemnification. - The University will indemnify employees for activities arising out of their employment in accordance with University policy. - 8 9 7.6 Off the Job Activities. - The private and personal "off the job" lifestyle and activities of any employee shall not be legitimate grounds for corrective action initiated by Management except where such life style or activities, constitute a conflict of interest as set forth in RCW 42.52 or are detrimental to the employee's work performance. - 14 15 7.7 Off Duty Employment. - Employees may engage in off duty employment that is consistent with University policy and state law to include University of Washington Administrative Policy Statement on Outside Consulting Activities and Part-Time Employment by Profession or Classified Staff Employees (APS 47.3).-
+7.5.
+Indemnification.
+The University will indemnify employees for activities arising out of their employment in accordance with University policy.

+7.6.
+Off the Job Activities.
+The private and personal "off the job" lifestyle an activities of any employee shall not be legitimate grounds for corrective action initiated by Management except where such life style or activities, constitute a conflict of interest as set forth in RCW 42.18 or are detrimental to the employee's work performance.

-I entatively Agreed To: For the Union: Tusmas Wrag/14/2022 For the Employer: Banks Evans 9/14/2022 DocuSigned by: Paula Weasgeld 4/2022 4E12A96D3AE54A9 DocuSigned by: Brian Elwart 13/3p22 FDDA5369104A4F3 DocuSigned by: Jennifer Skott 2022 687E6AF63EE0469 Date
+7.7.
+Off Duty Employment.
+Employees may engage in off duty employment that is consistent with University policy and state law.

+Article 8 - Employee Facilities